AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 treeData.getChildAt(0).getChildAt(2).getChildAt(5);
 ```

-To learn more, you can look at samples in the subsections below, since these methods are used in most of them.

 ### Reading

 You can read the value of an item's data field with a given name: use the {api:anychart.data.Tree.DataItem#get}get(){api} method of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api}.
 It can be called on any data item, including a root element.